Family Interaction Research Lab

 Equipment:

-• Three NeXus-10 units that measure physiological arousal and four channels of electircal brain activity.
+- Three NeXus-10 units that measure physiological arousal and four channels of electrical brain activity.

-• Software that can compare participants' brain activity to a normalative database.
+- Software that can compare participants' brain activity to a normative database.

 Ongoing Research

-The lab was funded, in part, from support provided the College of Agriculture Associate Dean for Research and the Office of the UK Vice President for Research
+The lab was funded, in part, from support provided by the College of Agriculture Associate Dean for Research and the Office of the UK Vice President for Research.

 Ongoing support is provided by the Katheryn Louise Chellgren Endowed Professorship and the School of Human Environmental Sciences.